-Complete the following steps to access the temperature, voltage, and fan readings of the remote server.
 The Remote Supervisor Adapter tracks the current temperature readings and threshold levels for system components such as microprocessors, the system board, and the hard disk drive backplane.

 - 1. Log into the Remote Supervisor Adapter.
-For more information, see "Accessing a text-based interface via a TELNET connection" on page 49. - 2.
+For more information, see "Accessing a text-based interface via a TELNET connection" on page 53. - 2.
 Select Temperature, Voltage and Fan.
 A window similar to the following opens:

+'''

-''' Temperature, Voltage and Fan - Local: ASMDEMO
+Temperature, Voltage and Fan - Local: ASMDEMO

 System Power Status: Off

 Power On Hours: Ø

 Reboot Count: Ø

 System State: System power off/State unknown

 These tables will take a few moments to process:

-o Memperature Tables
+° Demperature Tables

-o Voltage Tables
+° Voltage Tables

-o Fan Table '''
+° Fan Table

+'''